lucasboistay/TE1/README.md

 - `make` : compile the project
 - `make clean` : clean the project
 - `make run` : run the project
+- `make plot` : plot the data
+- `make zip` : create a zip file of the project

 ## Usage :